 Once you are matched or if you already are a mentor or a mentee, use The mentor and mentee guide.

-Completing the mentoring programme is 10 CPD points for each mentor and mentee as part of learning from relationships in the 70:20:10 model.
+Completing the mentoring programme is 10 Continuing Professional Development (CPD) points for each mentor and mentee as part of learning from relationships in the 70:20:10 model.

 What is mentoring

 Mentoring is the practice of helping and advising a less experienced person over a period of time, especially as part of a formal programme in a company or university.

 GCS mentors are experienced communications professionals who have agreed to share their skills, knowledge and experience.
 They act as a guide and support to their mentee in a series of informal one-to-one discussions.